cjerdonek/groome-python-expected/docs/releasing.md

 This document contains detailed step-by-step instructions for Pizza maintainers on how to release both the first version and new versions of Pizza.
-For instructions on installing or using the application or for instructions on contributing, consult the README or
+For instructions on installing or using the application, or for instructions on contributing, consult the README or
 [project page](https://github.com/cjerdonek/groome-python-expected) instead.